The Laetare Project

 outreach, carols, hymns, and beer

 We encourage a culture of coming together to sing informally for pleasure - our own and our community's.
-We carol at Christmas and sponsor occasional hymn sings, sometimes with beer.
-We can also be booked for outreach engagements.
-Our social sings require minimal rehearsal commitment and are a great way to get to know us while giving back to the larger community.
+We sing for senior clubs and residences, are available for caroling, and are building connections to other recreational singers, such as the Sacred Harp community.
+Most of these engagements require minimal rehearsal commitment and are a great way to get to know us while giving back to the larger community.
 No experience necessary: if you just feel like singing, let's find a time to do it together.

 Directors